 Start by forming a loop with the yarn, cross the end tail towards your left side under the working yarn.
 If you are a lefty, place the end tail to the right side.
 Leave a tail of about 3”.
 That tail will be used to pull and close the center uptight later.

-Insert the hook in that loop
+Step 2: Insert the hook in the loop

 Yarn over and keep holding the two strands of yarn together with your fingers so the ring won’t be undone.

-Pull up a loop through the crochet magic circle
+Step 3: Pull up a loop through the crochet magic circle

 At this point the circle is almost ready for the first round of stitches.